 Stage payments tied to milestones are normal.
 A deposit on signing, payments on first fix complete, second fix complete, and final payment on snag list sign-off.
 Some firms also include payment on materials being delivered to site.

-Avoid: any builder asking for more than 30% upfront.
+Worth being careful about: any builder asking for more than 30% upfront.
 Any builder asking for cash.
 Any builder who structures payments in a way you don't understand.

 Honest pricing for a London residential renovation is somewhere between £2,000 and £4,000 per square metre depending on specification, scope, and area.
 Bathrooms typically run £25,000–£50,000+ for a full strip and refit.
 Whole-house refurbishments £80,000–£250,000 and up.
+Anything substantially below those numbers usually corresponds to either a smaller scope, lower-spec materials, or a longer timeline.

 A short version